zhujunzhujunzhu/cad-viewer-new/packages/cad-simple-viewer/README.md

 ......
 ```

-Finally, copy web worker javascript file to `dist/assets` folder.
+Finally, copy web worker javascript files to `dist/assets` folder.

-Web worker are used to parser dxf/dwg file so that UI not blocked.
+Web worker are used to parser dxf/dwg file and render mtext entities so that UI not blocked.
 You can copy the following web worker files to folder `dist/assets` manually.

 - `./node_modules/@mlightcad/data-model/dist/dxf-parser-worker.js`
 - `./node_modules/@mlightcad/cad-simple-viewer/dist/libredwg-parser-worker.js`
+- `./node_modules/@mlightcad/cad-simple-viewer/dist/mtext-renderer-worker.js`

-However, `vite-plugin-static-copy` is recommended to make your lefe easier.
+However, `vite-plugin-static-copy` is recommended to make your life easier.

 ```typescript
 import { resolve } from 'path'